jflamy/owlcms4/src/main/markdown/docs/index.md

 ## Downloads and Setup

 Several options are available for installation, depending on your needs.
-See the [Installation Overview](InstallationOverview) page for diagrams and a discussion of the following options:
+See the [Installation Overview](InstallationOverview) page for diagrams and a discussion options.
-  * Stand-alone installs are available for [Windows](LocalWindowsSetup), [Linux](LocalLinuxMacSetup) or [Mac](LocalLinuxMacSetup).
-These can be used when the competition site has no internet access, but require more equipment.
-  * Cloud installs for [Heroku](Heroku) (simple, free, recommended) or [Kubernetes](https://github.com/owlcms/owlcms4/releases/download/4.17.1/k8s.zip) (advanced).
-An internet connection is required at the competition site, but less equipment is required and setup is simpler.

-The [Equipment Setup](EquipmentSetup) page provides more technical details on the recommended physical setup.
+The [Equipment Setup](EquipmentSetup) page provides additional information on the recommended physical setup.

 ## Features and Demo